 You can do some balance exercises during everyday activities.

-What it does: makes your calves and ankle muscles stronger:
+To make your calves and ankle muscles stronger:

-What it does: makes it easier for you to move around:
+To make it easier for you to move around:

 Walking is a great way to improve your strength, balance, and endurance.

 Tai Chi is a good exercise for healthy adults to help develop balance.

 Simple movements and exercises in a swimming pool can help improve balance and build strength.

 If you have pain, dizziness, or problems breathing during or after any exercise, stop.
 Talk with your physical therapist, nurse, or doctor about what you're experiencing and before you continue.